mr-ubik/cookiecutter-pypackage/README.rst

   and activate automated deployment on PyPI when you push a new tag to master branch.
 * Add the repo to your ReadTheDocs_ account + turn on the ReadTheDocs service hook.
 * Release your package by pushing a new tag to master.
-* Activate your project on `pyup.io`_ (`pyup.io`_ is a service that helps in keeping dependencies fresh by automatically generating a PR whenever one of them gets a new release, it's free for public repos).

 For more details, see the `cookiecutter-pypackage tutorial`_.